It All Begins With A Shirt

-One of my personal favourites is the light pink shirt.
-It is a fantastic versatile colour often associated with women and femininity.
+One of my personal favorites is the light pink shirt.
+It is a fantastic versatile color often associated with women and femininity.
 Little do people know that men wore pink in the past because it conveyed masculinity since it was a shade of red.
-Red is the colour of passion, fire and strength.
-After the second World War society had designated the colour blue with boys and pink with girls.
+Red is the color of passion, fire and strength.
+After the second World War society had designated the color blue with boys and pink with girls.

 To pull off a light pink shirt requires some confidence but what makes it great is – you guessed it – versatility.
 It can work with a plethora of suits but feels more at home with a navy suit.
 They compliment each other very well and you will receive compliments on your choice or at least some looks.
 Add brown shoes to the mix and you are ready for the red carpet.

 My best shirt comes from ETON of Sweden, a brand with very expensive dress shirts of superb quality.
 I would advise you to check them online and wait for their annual 40% sales.
 Read more about ETON here.

 Stripes.
 They show power and have been a classic in the wardrobe of men for decades.
 Why do you think pinstripe suits command so much attention and were the choice of gangsters and important people?